civican/legisinfo/44-1/bills/C-33/bill_text.md

   **(2)** If a vessel commits a violation under this Act and the operator of the vessel directed, authorized, assented to, acquiesced in or participated in the commission of the violation, the operator is a party to and liable for the violation, whether or not the vessel has been proceeded against under sections 33 to 43.

-> **Explanatory Note**:
-> New.

 ### Section 83

   **(1)** The portion of subsection 47(1) of the English version of the Act before paragraph (b) is replaced by the following:

 ### Section 47

-      **(1)** Unless the Minister is of the opinion that it is not in the public interest to do so, five years after the last day on which any of the following events occurs, the Minister is to remove every notation of violation or default, and every suspension or cancellation of the designation of or refusal to designate or to renew the designation of a person as a screening officer on prescribed grounds, from any records that the Minister may keep respecting the person **or vessel**:
+      **(1)** Unless the Minister is of the opinion that it is not in the public interest to do so, five years after the last day on which any of the following events occurs, the Minister is to remove every notation of violation or default, and every suspension or cancellation of the designation of or refusal to designate or to renew the designation of a person as a screening officer on prescribed grounds, from any records that the Minister may keep respecting the person or vessel:

-        payment by the person **or vessel** of every penalty that the person **or vessel** is liable to pay after a notice of violation, a notice of default, a determination of a member of the Tribunal on review or a decision of an appeal panel of the Tribunal; or
+        payment by the person or vessel of every penalty that the person or vessel is liable to pay after a notice of violation, a notice of default, a determination of a member of the Tribunal on review or a decision of an appeal panel of the Tribunal; or

   **(2)** Subsection 47(2) of the English version of the Act is replaced by the following:

-    **(2)** When the Minister is of the opinion that removal of a notation is not in the public interest, the Minister **must** give notice of that fact to the person **or vessel**.
+    **(2)** When the Minister is of the opinion that removal of a notation is not in the public interest, the Minister must give notice of that fact to the person or vessel.

   **(3)** Subsections 47(6) and (7) of the English version of the Act are replaced by the following:

-    **(6)** The person **or vessel** may, within thirty days after a determination is made under subsection (5), appeal the determination to the Tribunal.
+    **(6)** The person or vessel may, within thirty days after a determination is made under subsection (5), appeal the determination to the Tribunal.

-    **(7)** If the person **or vessel** does not appear at the review hearing, the person **or vessel** is not entitled to appeal a determination unless they establish that there was sufficient reason to justify their absence.
+    **(7)** If the person or vessel does not appear at the review hearing, the person or vessel is not entitled to appeal a determination unless they establish that there was sufficient reason to justify their absence.

 ### Section 84